IJG-DR/MechaCar_Statistical_Analysis/README.md

 From these results, we can answer the following questions:

-* *Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?* The variables that provide a non-random amount of variance to the mpg values (as expressed by their low probability in the *Pr>|t| column*) are vehicle length (strong significance) and ground clearance (strong significance) together with the intercept (also strong sinificance), with vehicle weight having a lesser contribution.
+* *Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?* The variables that provide a non-random amount of variance to the mpg values (as expressed by their low probability in the *Pr>|t| column*) are vehicle length (strong significance) and ground clearance (strong significance) together with the intercept (also strong significance), with vehicle weight having a lesser contribution.
 Spoiler angle and AWD contribute statistically very little to mpg.

 * *Is the slope of the linear model considered to be zero?
 Why or why not?* The slope of a linear model is the weight of the coefficient.
 None of the weights reported in our regression summary was equal to zero.